26 FAQs about issuing and transferring private company shares.

 From a shareholder's perspective, issuing new shares (of course) increases the total number of shares in issue.
 Depending on the price the shares are issued at, and how the new financing is used, this will change the company's earnings per share and net asset value per share, which can affect investors' perception of share value.

-8. When we form a new company, does it matter how many shares are issued?
+8. When we form a new private company, does it matter how many shares are issued?

 There is no legal minimum or maximum share capital for a private company.
 A public limited company (plc) must have a minimum issued share capital with a nominal value of at least £50,000 in sterling, or its euro equivalent, before it is allowed to trade or borrow money.
 Companies House issues it with a 'trading certificate' as proof that it has the necessary share capital.